-The irony of Boni National Reserve is that despite boasting one of the highest density of plant species in the world, it also features prominently on the hot list of many travel advisories for its infamous reputation as a haven for the dreaded Al Shabab terror group.
+Boni National Reserve is both an irony and a fascination.
+Despite boasting one of the highest density of plant species in the world, it also features prominently on the hot list of many travel advisories.
+Why, because of its infamous reputation as a haven for the dreaded Al Shabab terror group.

-Boni’s 1,339 KM2 area which cuts through the counties of Lamu, Garissa and Tana River, and also runs along the Kenya-Somalia border is under the care of the Kenya Wildlife Service.
-It was gazetted in 1976 as a dry season sanctuary for African elephants coming from Garissa and Lamu.
-Years of poaching have however reduced their populations here to a measly number.
+Boni has a 1,339 KM2 area which cuts through the counties of Lamu, Garissa and Tana River.
+It also runs along the Kenya-Somalia border – all under the care of the Kenya Wildlife Service.
+In 1976 the government gazetted it as a dry season sanctuary.
+The sanctuary serves African elephants coming from Garissa and Lamu.
+Years of poaching has however reduced their populations greatly.

-The forest from which the reserve derives its name is an indigenous open canopy forest which is part of the Northern Zanzibar-Inhambane coastal forest mosaic.
-Boni’s high plant density has led to its recognition as a biodiversity hotspot.
+The forest from which the reserve derives its name is an indigenous open canopy forest.
+It is part of the Northern Zanzibar-Inhambane coastal forest mosaic.
+The high plant density here has led to Boni’s recognition as a biodiversity hotspot.

+But that is not all that is interesting about Boni.
 The reserve sits in an area that is home to the Boni people.
-Also known as the Aweer, this hunter tribe are believed to be remnants of the early Bushman hunter-gatherer inhabitants of eastern Africa.
+A hunter tribe, the Boni (or the Aweer), are remnants of the early Bushman hunter-gatherer inhabitants of eastern Africa.

-Boni, despite the dark cloud hovering over it, houses the largest population of Topi in Kenya which makes it an alluring attraction but not for the faint-hearted.
+Despite Boni’s dark cloud, it still makes for an alluring attraction – though not for the faint-hearted.
+The reserve still houses the largest population of Topi in Kenya.
 Hippo, bush pig, warthog, buffalo, common duiker and waterbuck are also in abundance.
-You may spot common carnivores such as the now vulnerable African wild dog and the aardwolf.
+If you visit, you may also spot common carnivores.
+Some, like the African wild dog and the Aardwolf, are vulnerable.